Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-Something that's been dramatically enhanced in the last few versions, is Microsoft Excel's ability to handle graphics, and develop its own graphics, and there's some pretty neat drawing tools.
+Microsoft Excel's ability to handle graphics, and develop its own graphics, and there's some pretty neat drawing tools.
 If you go up to the Insert menu, choose Picture and the first thing we're going look at is the AutoShapes.
 Choose AutoShapes.
 We have our little AutoShapes toolbar, just one of the many, many extra toolbars that are hidden in there, and again as a reminder, to bring up various toolbars you simply right- click in an empty area of your toolbox or menu bar, and you'll see a complete list of the toolbars that you can open up.

 Right now we have our AutoShapes toolbar here and the Drawing toolbar down here.
 Let's open up one of the AutoShapes libraries and see what we've got.
 Oh, let's choose the sun, and I'll click and drag a sun shape over here.
 With every shape that you create, you have some basic tools that are familiar to any picture or shape drawing.
 For example, you have your control handles, which allow you to size your shape.
 The handles on the sides and the top and bottom allow you to squish or stretch your image.
 The handles on the corner allow you to shrink or grow your image.
 This green handle above allows you to rotate your image, and the yellow handle in the middle allows you to automatically apply some kind of a transformation.
 Because we're working with AutoShapes, the yellow handle will have a very specific application to this shape.
 I'm sure that not every AutoShape has a yellow handle, but those that do will allow you to manipulate the shapes in very specific ways.
 Once we've selected an AutoShape from our AutoShape menu, you can use the Draw toolbar down below to enhance that shape with color, here's your fill colors.
 You can see that if we open that up, we have a number of Fill Colors that we can use.
 Or we can use the More Fill Colors option to gain even more standard fill colors, as you see here, or go to the Custom Colors and you can simply select from your RGB palette, all 16.7 million.
 Let's choose a sunnier color here.
 Aside from the tons of colors that we have at our disposal, we also have some fill effects.
 If you go into that dialog box, you're going to see Gradient Fill effects, they're called Variants here, as well as presets for Transparency.
 Let's apply a two color gradient starting from yellow and going to a richer yellow and we'll work from 50% roughly to 100% transparent.
 And as you can see, the color is hardly visible here.
 Let's back in there and get rid of some of that transparency.